U.S. Alerts

 Outlook...

-remainder of the Jersey Shore and Delaware Beaches.
+rip currents at the Jersey Shore and at Delaware Beaches on

 For specific beach forecasts, visit weather.gov/beach/phi